unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 - Setup an android simulator or device, start it
 - Deploy and run the `SamplesApp.Droid` application on that device
+- After you have added a new test page, you must launch the samples application once before running the test, otherwise the code for that page is not generated and the test will fail.

 ## Running UI Tests